 Theft is the most common crime on the Berkeley campus.
-To address this, UCPD actively promotes the practice of community crime prevention.
-UC Berkeley provides many programs and campaigns developed to help promote safety awareness, to educate about preventive actions, and to encourage communication with UCPD.
+To address this, UCPD actively promotes the practice of community crime prevention through education, outreach and partnerships.
+UC Berkeley provides many programs and campaigns developed to help promote safety awareness, to educate about preventive actions, and to encourage communication with UCPD at your residence, living group, or workplace.

-Crime is never the fault of the victim.
-One way to potentially reduce risk is to develop a strong sense of community with others at your residence, living group, or workplace.
 Consider exchanging information about your schedules with those you trust and keep an eye on property in your living and work areas.
 Please report suspicious activities to UCPD by calling (510) 642-6760 or calling 911.